MicrosoftDocs/biztalk-docs/biztalk/core/how-to-move-the-bam-analysis-database2.md

 ---
-description: "Learn more about: How to Move the BAM Analysis Database"
+description: "Learn how to move the Business Activity Monitoring (BAM) Analysis database to another server."
 title: "How to Move the BAM Analysis Database2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"